synapsestudios/fetch-client/README.md

 // fetch then called
 ```

-### Middleware
+### Plugins

-Our middleware implementation allows you to register objects with methods that will trigger during request lifecycle.
-Middleware is more robust than event callbacks because they have access to the event emitter, they are allowed to alter the Response object, and they can register their own helper methods on your client object.
+Our plugin implementation allows you to register objects with methods that will trigger during request lifecycle.
+Plugins are more robust than event callbacks because they have access to the event emitter, they are allowed to alter the Response object, and they can register their own helper methods on your client object.

-The most basic implementation of a middleware looks like this
+The most basic implementation of a plugin looks like this

 ```
-var myMiddleware = {
+var myPlugin = {
   onStart: function(request) {
     return request;
   }
 }

-myClient.addMiddleware(myMiddleware);
+myClient.addPlugin(myPlugin);
 ```

-#### Middleware Methods
+#### Plugin Methods
-Middleware methods correspond to events and fire under the same conditions with the same arguments.
+Plugin methods correspond to events and fire under the same conditions with the same arguments.

 | Method Name | Trigger Condition                                           | Args              |
 | ----------- | ----------------------------------------------------------- | ----------------- |